-• 1 of the 2 in-house BIAs, left the organisation with effect from 3rd August 2021.
+1 of the 2 in-house BIAs, left the organisation with effect from 3rd August 2021.
 There has been an impact on the day to day delivery of the current DoLS service and the introduction of the LPS service.
-A full time band 6 BIA fixed term contract (end March 2022) has been secured and is waiting start date.
+A full time band 6 BIA fixed term contract (end March 2022) has been secured and is to commence 3rd January 2022.